 Homework Assignment #3

 This study’s hypothesis proposes that Teacher Competency mediates the relationship between Effort and Overall Amount Learned.
-After conducting a Regression Analysis, the following information is shown: The direct effect between Effort and the Overall Amount Learned (path C in the graph below) is statistically significant (less than .001).
-The indirect effect between Effort and Teacher Competency (path A) is statistically significant (less than .001) as well as the indirect effort between Teacher Competency and Overall Amount Learned (path B, less than .05).
-Further the C’ relationship between Effort and Overall Amount Learned is also statistically significant (less than .05), which indicates this hypothesis is partially mediated by Teacher Competency given all direct and indirect relationships are statistically significant.
-Additionally, the Sobel Test shows a statistically significant indirect effect (se= .036; z = 7.677; p < .001).
+After conducting a Regression Analysis, the following information is shown: The direct effect between Effort and the Overall Amount Learned (path C in the graph below) is statistically significant (p < .001).
+The indirect effect between Effort and Teacher Competency (path A) is statistically significant (p < .001) as well as the indirect effort between Teacher Competency and Overall Amount Learned (path B, p < .05).
+Further the C’ relationship between Effort and Overall Amount Learned (with the mediator in the model) is also statistically significant (p < .05), which indicates this hypothesis is partially mediated by Teacher Competency given all direct and indirect relationships are statistically significant.
+Additionally, the Sobel Test shows a statistically significant indirect effect (a*b = ?; z = 7.677; p < .001).
 Interpreting the relative strength as a percent of the effect of Effort and Overall Learning Outcome is mediated by teacher competency by 64 percent.

 Co-efficient and statistical significance noted below.